Peshawar Museum: Background

 The Peshawar Museum was founded in 1907 as "Victoria Hall," in memory of Queen Victoria.
 The two-story building was built in a syncretic architectural style consisting of British, Hindu, Buddhist and Mughal Islamic styles.

-The museum initially had only one exhibition hall, but two more were added in 1969–70.
+Initially, the museum had only one exhibition hall, but two more were added in 1969–70.
 In 2004–05, the museum was further expanded with the construction of a new block with two galleries, two halls for the museum's collection in storage, offices for the provincial directorate of archaeology, a conservation laboratory and a cafeteria.
 The historic exhibition hall was also renovated at that time.

 Collection

-The current collection has almost 14,000 items based on Gandhara, Greco-Buddhist, Kushan, Parthian, and Indo-Scythian life.
-Examples include art, sculptures, coins, manuscripts, statues, ancient books, early versions of the Quran, weapons, dresses, jewelry, Kalash effigies, inscriptions, paintings of the Mughal and later periods, household materials and pottery, as well as local and Persian handicrafts.
+The current collection consists of nearly 14,000 items based on Gandhara, Greco-Buddhist, Kushan, Parthian, and Indo-Scythian culture.
+The collection includes art, sculptures, coins, manuscripts, statues, ancient books, early versions of the Quran, weapons, dresses, jewelry, Kalash effigies, inscriptions, paintings of the Mughal and later periods, household materials and pottery, as well as local and Persian handicrafts.

 Gandhara and Greco-Buddhist Art

-Peshawar Museum has one of the largest and most extensive collections of Gandhara art of the Buddhist period and is considered to be one of the biggest collections of Buddhist objects in the world.
-The museum also contains the largest collection on Gautama Buddha.
-Buddhist stone sculptures, terracotta figurines, and other Buddhist objects.
+Peshawar Museum has extensive collections of Gandhara art of the Buddhist period, including Buddhist stone sculptures, terracotta figurines, and other Buddhist objects.
 The display of Gandhara art in the main hall includes Buddha's life stories, miracles, worship of symbols, relic caskets, and individual standing Buddha sculptures.
 The ethnological objects of that period are also exhibited in the museum.